 An advanced seminar providing an in-depth examination of the recent theoretical, empirical, and methodological developments of a specific topic/theme in Psychology.
 Content in any given year depends on instructor.

 PSE103, PSE211, and with permission of department head

-Home → Academics → Undergraduate Calendar → Arts programmes → NCM Executive Professional Development Programme
+1 Date modified: 2023-03-31 Home → Academics → Undergraduate Calendar → Arts programmes → NCM Executive Professional Development Programme

 NCM Executive Professional Development Programme